-Course Name: Special Topics in Diplomacy Course Code: DIP 617 Course Pre-requisites: 24 Cr.
-Hr Credit hours: 6
+Course Name: Special Topics in Diplomacy

+Course Code: DIP 617

+Course Pre-requisites: 24 Cr.
+Hr

 This is a specialized and open-ended course where the topics and subject areas for debate and discussion will be mainly on the basis of students' interests and priorities as well as the Instructor's expertise and specializations.